beakerbrowser/pauls-dat-api/README.md

  - `archive` Hyperdrive archive (object).
  - `name` Entry path (string).
 Can point to a file or folder.
  - `opts.timeout` How long until download throws a timeout error (number in ms).
 Optional.
 Note, Dat will continue trying to download the file in the background after timeout.
- - `opts.priority` How important is the download (number in 1-5).
-When picking the next file to download, a priority: 5 will happen before a priority: 4, etc.

 Download an archive file or folder-tree.